astronomer/docs/astro/executors.md

     - **CPU quota**: The maximum amount of CPU for all currently running Pods on your Deployment.
     - **Memory Quota**: The maximum amount of memory for all currently running Pods on your Deployment.
-    - **Default CPU**: The amount of CPU that a task Pod uses if it has no configured requests.
-    - **Default Memory**: The amount of memory that a task Pod uses if it has no configured requests.

 Your CPU quota and memory quota determine your **Max Pod Size**, which is the maximum amount of resources that a task can request for its Pod.
-If your CPU and memory quota exceed a certain limit, your **Max Pod Size** is determined by the size of the Astro-hosted infrastructure running your tasks.
+If the CPU and memory quotas you specify exceed exceed the limits of Astro's infrastructure, your **Max Pod Size** is instead determined by the size of the Astro-hosted infrastructure running your tasks.

 :::info Alternative setup on Astro Hybrid